InseeFr/btb/README.md

 ## Installation

-`diffman` is available on CRAN and can therefore be readily installed
+`btb` is available on CRAN and can therefore be readily installed
 ```
 install.packages("btb")
 ```